 Wendy Jack

 They say that there’s nothing sweeter than the second bite of the cherry and that’s something critically acclaimed tunesmith Wendy Jack would agree with.
-After first bursting onto the scene in 2011 with her stunning, reputation making debut single ‘Sunsets’ (which earned her runner up status in the Song Of The Year category in the annual, hugely prestigious International Songwriting Competition), the Dungannon, Co.
+After first bursting onto the scene in 2011 with her stunning, reputation making debut single ‘Sunsets’ (which earned her runner up status in the hugely prestigious International Songwriting Competition), the Co.
 Tyrone-bred artist then turned plenty of heads with more spell binding tales of myths, legends, love, loss, world issues and woolly jumpers.

-Just when she was finding her feet, she decided to walk a different path in 2016 though, relocating to the picturesque Rathlin Island to work for a conservation charity.
-However, much to her fans’ delight, this detour was mercifully brief and a fistful of years later she re-emerged, re-energised and raring to go.
+But, just when she was finding her feet, she decided to walk a different path in 2016 by relocating to the picturesque Rathlin Island to work for a conservation charity.
+However, much to her fans’ delight, this detour was mercifully brief and a few years later she re-emerged, re-energised and raring to go.
 2019 saw the release of her retrospective album Sunsets (named after the song that started her journey) and the magnetic opus re-introduced the fiercely talented musician to music lovers worldwide, while also earning her a wealth of new followers.

 “I wanted to use this album as a way of saying, ‘Hello, I’m back, and here is a collection of what I’ve done before.’
 There is definitely a strong Irish folk influence on this album… and songs with a social conscience”

-Not content with one mention in the International Songwriting Competition, Wendy’s song ‘90 Degrees’ has also just been awarded runner up in this year’s contest and she is humbled to once again be included alongside some giants of music making.
+Not content with her debut accolade in the International Songwriting Competition, Wendy’s song ‘90 Degrees’ was also awarded runner up in the ‘Song of the Year’ category in 2019 and she is humbled to once again be included alongside some giants of music making.

-If Sunsets is a welcome recap of her wonderful journey thus far, then 2020 is the start of a new adventure for Wendy Jack.
+If the Sunsets album is a welcome recap of her wonderful journey thus far, then we look forward to the start of a new adventure for Wendy Jack.
 Promising more music on the way…

 For tour and release updates, stories behind the songs and more visit wendyjackmusic.com